shivanya-chandra/pcllab.github.io/docs/handbook/web-experiments/getting-started.md

 # if changes aren't updating on refresh, use -c-1 to disable caching
 http-server -c-1

-# or use npx to avoid a global installation (if you know what you're doing)
+# or use npx to avoid a global installation
 npx http-server
 ```